• Skip to primary navigation

 • YouTube

-DIY Hanging Leather Planters
+DIY Leather Hanging Planter

-1 · Dec 22, 2018 · Ana Stanciu · Leave a Comment
+5 · Aug 3, 2024 · Ana Stanciu · Leave a Comment

 I never thought I’d say this, but faux leather is having a moment for me.
 Incorporated in subtle ways around the house, I think it adds a warm, rustic feel that you can’t get from other materials (especially when you love gold, white and ceramic as much as I do).

-When looking for ways to add touches of leather to my décor, I ran across some really cool hanging leather planters.
+When looking for ways to add touches of leather to my décor, I ran across some really cool leather hanging planters.
 They seemed easy enough to make but they didn’t quite have the look I was going for.
 I really wanted the feel of those simple leather-wrapped vases that have been popping up everywhere, only in planter form.
-And that’s how these leather planters came to be.
+And that’s how these leather hanging planters came to be.

 If you go the faux leather route like I did, these babies only take a few minutes to make and don’t require any sewing or special equipment.
 I used old terracotta pots from Hobby Lobby and some faux leather leftover from another project, making it super easy and cost effective.
 But if you need to buy supplies, you can find faux leather, planters and metal rivets online or at any local craft store.
 Buying everything new might run you about $10 a planter.